 Braid review

-Braid is a classic, some consider it one of the first to propel “indies” into into the mainstream.
-It is also a puzzle with a layered story that parodies Mario on the surface, which made be interested in trying it.
-Pleased to report that it was a very strong start to my 2025 in gaming.
+Braid is a classic, often considered the first to propel indie video games into into the mainstream.
+It is also a puzzle game with a layered story that parodies Mario (despite not mentioning Nintendo’s game in the inspirations once, naturally), which made be interested in trying it.
+Pleasantly, it was a very strong start to my 2025 in gaming.

-A possibly weak point of the game are “stars”, an extra challenge to strive for if you’re a completionist and want an “alternate ending” or more context.
-Alas, they’re notoriously hard (one takes 2h of waiting, all are comically obscure), and I simply looked it all up.
+A possibly weak point of the game are “stars”, an extra challenge to strive for if you’re a completionist and want an “alternate ending” or a better understanding of the story.
+Alas, they’re notoriously hard (one takes two hours of waiting, all are comically obscure), and I simply looked it all up.
 I heard some play through the game with explicit goal of finding them, and not stumbling upon a single star.
 Proceed at your own risk.

 I’d like to note that I played the 2024 Anniversary Edition, and not the original release.
 I saw some internet users claim the game “didn’t need a remake”.
-Having tried the original graphics at a few points through a feature common in such remakes, I firmly disagree.
-The graphics are tangibly more detailed and polished, even on a small 720p screen, and the apparent addition of different versions of music is welcome.
+Having tried the original graphics at a few points – a feature common in such remakes – I firmly disagree.
+The graphics are tangibly more detailed and polished, even on a small screen with a low resolution, and the apparent addition of different versions of music is welcome.
 I am yet to try the developer commentary or extra levels, but there is that too.

 In conclusion, Braid is definitely a recommend if you enjoy puzzles with an interesting story – which I do!